Logan EngstromEmail: email@example.com

 Andrew Ilyas*, Logan Engstrom*, Shibani Santurkar, Dimitris Tsipras, Firdaus Janoos, Larry Rudolph, and Aleksander Mądry.

 Are Deep Policy Gradient Algorithms

 Dimitris Tsipras*, Shibani Santurkar*, Logan Engstrom*, Alexander Turner, and Aleksander Mądry.
-There Is No Free Lunch In Adversarial Robustness (But There Are Unexpected Benefits).
+Robustness May Be at Odds with Accuracy.
 2018.

 Andrew Ilyas*, Logan Engstrom*, Ludwig Schmidt, and Aleksander Mądry.
 Prior Convictions: Black-Box Adversarial Attacks with Bandits and Priors.
 2018.